 EDGAR - Search and Access

 The US Securities and Exchange Commission (SEC) database of corporate filings.
 Contains annual reports, press releases, and other public documents for most public companies in the US.
 Note that annual reports are "10-K" forms for the SEC.

 Financial information about private companies is difficult to find as they are not legally required to publish such data.
-First of all, check with sources such as LexisNexis corporate affiliations [print] or Who Owns Whom [print] to confirm that the company is completely private and not actually a subsidiary of a public company.
-If they do have a relationship with a public company, you may be able to get some financial details from the annual report of the parent company.
+First of all, check with sources such as LexisNexis Corporate Affiliations [print and online - note that the online version is updated daily, ignore the date in our catalogue] to confirm that the company is completely private and not actually a subsidiary of a public company.
+If a private company is partly owned by a public company, you may be able to get some basic financial details from the annual report of the parent company.

 In addition, directories such as the Business in Vancouver Book of Lists (print) sometimes contain basic details on local private companies.